-OFP - Family Income Supplement: If you are employed for 19 or more hours per week (or 38 or more hours per fortnight), and your income is below a certain limit for your family size you can apply for Family Income Supplement (FIS).
-You can receive FIS and OFP.
-Your OFP payment will be taken into account when calculating your rate of FIS.
+OFP - Working Family Payment (WFP): If you are employed for 38 or more hours per fortnight (any combination of hours that reaches 38 hours each fortnight is acceptable), and your income is below a certain limit for your family size you can apply for Working Family Payment (WFP).
+You can receive WFP and OFP.
+Your OFP payment will be taken into account when calculating your rate of WFP.